weight loss help arthritis

 There is a growing incidence of osteoarthritis worldwide.
 It is age-related degenerative cartilage in the joints.
 In addition to being related to a genetic element, this type of arthritis appears to be influenced by someone who is obese.
 Someone who has osteoarthritis and struggles with weight can experience joint stress.

-Indeed, in rheumatoid arthritis, which occurs when the immune system begins to attack the body’s tissues, there is inflammation where there is limited movement.
+Indeed, in rheumatoid joint inflammation, which occurs when the immune system begins to attack the body’s tissues, there is inflammation where there is limited movement.

 According to Dr Chethana D, Consultant in Rheumatology, Aster CMI Hospital, Bangalore, there is more evidence that obesity and an increase in adipose tissue – fat cells in the body – tend to produce certain chemicals called cytokines or pro-inflammatory cytokines named. cause more joint problems if a person is obese because physical activity is limited.